damianbeles/Store-Manager/README.md

 This is a store manager made for a college seminar project given by @stefaniga.

 # Description
-The project is a program which allow you to manage Stores, each one having Products and Orders.
+The project is a program which allows you to manage Stores, each one having Products and Orders.

 # Diagrams For Classes
 ## Product